ASJ3/CarND_Term1_P5/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-The biggest difference between the pipeline for the video and one for an individual picture, is that I kept the valid windows (i.e. the ones displayed on screen) from a few previous frames.
+The biggest difference between the pipeline for the video and the one for an individual picture, is that I kept the coordinates of valid windows (i.e. the ones displayed on screen) from a few previous frames.
 This enabled me to smooth out the bounding box surrounding a car.
 I then adjusted my threshold so that I could give a higher value to the bounding boxes from the current frame, versus those from previous frames.

 ---